Ted Hughes: Commemoration and legacy

 A memorial walk was inaugurated in 2005, leading from the Devon village of Belstone to Hughes's memorial stone above the River Taw, on Dartmoor, and in 2006 a Ted Hughes poetry trail was built at Stover Country Park, also in Devon.
+In 2008 The Times ranked Hughes fourth on its list of "The 50 greatest British writers since 1945".

 On 28 April 2011, a memorial plaque for Hughes was unveiled at North Tawton by his widow Carol Hughes.
 At Lumb Bridge near Pecket Well, Calderdale is a plaque, installed by The Elmet Trust, commemorating Hughes's poem "Six Young Men", which was inspired by an old photograph of six young men taken at that spot.
 The photograph, taken just before the First World War, was of six young men who were all soon to lose their lives in the war.
 A Ted Hughes Festival is held each year in Mytholmroyd, led by the Elmet Trust, an educational body founded to support the work and legacy of Hughes.

 In 2010, it was announced that Hughes would be commemorated with a memorial in Poets' Corner in Westminster Abbey.
 On 6 December 2011, a slab of Kirkstone green slate was ceremonially placed at the foot of the memorial commemorating T. S. Eliot.
 Poet Seamus Heaney and actress Juliet Stevenson gave readings at the ceremony, which was also attended by Hughes's widow Carol and daughter Frieda, and by the poets Simon Armitage, Blake Morrison, Andrew Motion and Michael Morpurgo.
 Motion paid tribute to Hughes as "one of the two great poets of the last half of the last century" (the other being Philip Larkin).
 Hughes's memorial stone bears lines from "That Morning", a poem recollecting the epiphany of a huge shoal of salmon flashing by as he and his son Nicholas waded a stream in Alaska: "So we found the end of our journey / So we stood alive in the river of light / Among the creatures of light, creatures of light."

 In October 2015, the BBC Two major documentary Ted Hughes: Stronger Than Death examined Hughes's life and work.
 The programme included contributions from poets Simon Armitage and Ruth Fainlight, broadcaster Melvyn Bragg, biographers Elaine Feinstein and Jonathan Bate, activist Robin Morgan, critic Al Alvarez, publicist Jill Barber, friend Ehor Boyanowsky, patron Elizabeth Sigmund, friend Daniel Huws, Hughes's US editor Frances McCullough, and younger cousin Vicky Watling.
 His daughter Frieda spoke for the first time about her father and mother.